Hadjer-EL/Hadjer2981/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Node.Js.
+- 🌱 I’m currently learning Data science.
 - 📫 How to reach me: elaaieidahadjer@gmail.com.